GadZombie/sadist/README.md

 Sadist - An old classic DOS game from 1998
 Created by me - Grzegorz Drozd

+# Website

+The Sadist's website is available at https://gadz.pl/opis.php?i=101 You can download working game there, find some videos, screenshots, descriptions etc.

 # Compilation

 Sadist is created in Turbo Pascal 7.0 by Borland International Inc.